Beginners guide to Stocks & Shares ISAs

 If you are looking for someone to invest your money for you then you are simply looking for which Stocks and Shares ISA product to invest in.
 I cover this in the section below, the Best Stocks and Shares ISA for beginners.

-However, if you want to invest your money yourself then you need to decide three things:
+However, if you want to invest your money yourself, then you need to ask yourself three questions:

 What and where to invest in is the biggest hurdle facing novice investors.
 How much do you invest in UK equities, US equities, bonds, property etc?
 The answer depends on your age and your attitude to risk.
 So the older you are the more you should invest in ‘safer’ assets such as bonds, cash and property.
 The younger you are the more you can invest in riskier assets such as equities (also called shares) because you have more time to recover from any losses.

-However, if you are risk-averse then your asset mix would still look different to someone of the same age as you who prefers higher investment risk.
+However, if you are risk-averse, then your asset mix would still look different to that of someone of the same age as you, who prefers higher investment risk.
 So we developed a free investment asset allocation calculator that gives you an example portfolio based upon your stated age and attitude to risk.
 This is not a personalised recommendation or advice.

 Best stocks and shares ISA for UK beginners